On one-sided singular Soergel bimodules: Singular Soergel bimodules

-\begin{lem} The above map is injective.
-Moreover the map is bijective after tensoring $Q$. \end{lem} \begin{proof} By Lemma~\ref{lem:to define pull-back}, the map is bijective after tensoring $Q$.
-By the assumption, $R\otimes_{R^{W}}R$ is free $R$-module, hence torsion-free.
-Therefore the injectivity of $R\otimes_{R^{W}}R\to \mathcal{Z}$ follows. \end{proof}
+\begin{lem} The map $\Phi$ is injective.
+Moreover the map is bijective after tensoring with $Q$. \end{lem} \begin{proof} By Lemma~\ref{lem:to define pull-back}, the map is bijective after tensoring with $Q$.
+By the assumption, $R\otimes_{R^{W_{S_{0}}}}R$ is a free $R$-module, hence torsion-free.
+Therefore the injectivity of $R\otimes_{R^{W_{S_{0}}}}R\to \mathcal{Z}$ follows. \end{proof}

-Hence $R\otimes_{R^{W}}R$ has a structure of an object of $\BigCat{}$.
-The following lemma follows from the argument in \cite[2.2]{MR1173115}. \begin{lem} For each $w\in W$, there exists $F_{w}\in R\otimes_{R^{W_{S_0}}}R$ whose image $(z_x)\in \mathcal{Z}$ satisfies \begin{enumerate} \item $z_{w}$ is of degree $2\ell(ww_0)$ non-zero element. \item if $z_{x}\ne 0$, then $x\le w$. \end{enumerate} \end{lem}
+Hence $R\otimes_{R^{W_{S_{0}}}}R$ has a structure of an object of $\BigCat{}$.
+The following lemma follows from the argument in \cite[2.2]{MR1173115}. \begin{lem} For each $w\in W_{S_{0}}$, there exists $F_{w}\in R\otimes_{R^{W_{S_0}}}R$ whose image $(z_x)\in \mathcal{Z}$ satisfies \begin{enumerate} \item $z_{w}$ is of degree $2\ell(ww_{S_{0}})$ non-zero element. \item if $z_{x}\ne 0$, then $x\le w$. \end{enumerate} \end{lem}